arihara-sudhan/blog/_posts/2024-04-29-Few-FewShots.md

 indicating its ability to comprehend the context and adapt to datasets with more variability. 📉

 <img src='https://github.com/arihara-sudhan/arihara-sudhan.github.io/blob/main/statics/blog1.jpeg?raw=true' alt='imghere' width="100%">

 It's important to emphasize that both ResNet50 and the ViT Model have their unique strengths and weaknesses.
 A ViT Model may not be capable of accomplishing what a ResNet50 can do, and vice versa.
-Each model is optimized for specific tasks and scenarios, and their performance varies based on the nature of the data they are presented with. ❤️
+Each model is optimized for specific tasks and scenarios, and their performance varies based on the nature of the data they are presented with. ❤️<br>
 <a href='https://lnkd.in/gk9sf_hc'>Link to REPO</a> </span>

 ### (2/4) FewShot Model tends to behave like A Classification Model??? 😲

 <img src='https://github.com/arihara-sudhan/arihara-sudhan.github.io/blob/main/statics/blog2.jpeg?raw=true' alt='img' width="100%">

 So, what I've been experimenting with is a FewShot model, and it turns out that its generalization depends on the number of unseen classes during testing.
 I initiated the experiment by training the model using a triplet setup with the MNIST images belonging to category 7, 8, and 9. 🍀
 When I trained the model on just those three classes (7, 8, 9), it performed remarkably well, achieving an accuracy of 98%.